 A LAN (Local Area Network) is a network located on one site, where all the computers are geographically close to each others.

-A WAN (Wide Area Network) is a network that is spread accross multiple sites sometimes geographically remote to one another.
+A WAN (Wide Area Network) is a network that is spread across multiple sites sometimes geographically remote to one another.
 A WAN consists of several LANs connected together, often using third party equipment and cables. (e.g. BT lines in the UK or AT&T lines in the US)

 The Internet is an example of WAN (the largest of all WANs!).

 A router is needed to connect a LAN to a WAN (or to the Internet).

 Star TopologyA network topology defines the layout of a network.
 It describes how different components/nodes of a network are connected together.
 One of the most frequent topology used in a LAN is the star topology where all computers and other devices are all connected to a central node: either a hub or a switch.Both a hub or a switch have the same purposes: to connect multiple computers or devices in a star topology.
 A hub is not as efficient as a switch and would often have less ethernet ports (e.g. typically 4 or 8 ports)A switch being more efficient than a hub could have a larger number of devices connected (e.g. up to 28 Ethernet ports).

 Switch-Star TopologyTo build a larger network, it is possible to combine multiple star networks using a central switch.
 This create a “switch-star” topology:

 Network Components (Hardware)At this stage, we have already looked at three of the main types of network components: router, hub and switch.
 Other devices can also be used on a network such as a Wireless Access Point (WAP) and a Firewall.